flavienbwk/book-devops/eng/README.md

 In many large organizations, the main obstacle to adopting internally developed software is the network they're deployed on.
 Teams are forced to deploy on a different network from the departments due to information systems security concerns.

 To make their software accessible on the departmental network, validation is often required.
 For any developed software, this process can take several months to a year.
-If these teams deploy dozens of updates every day, enduring such delays is impractical (see chapter "[Security: A New Paradigm with the DevOps Approach](#sécurité--un-nouveau-paradigme-avec-lapproche-devops)").
+If these teams deploy dozens of updates every day, enduring such delays is impractical (see chapter "[Security: a new paradigm with the DevOps approach](#security-a-new-paradigm-with-the-devops-approach)").
 In the end, the users you have the least time to assist will abandon your tools because the time irritant will become too significant for them.

 Using a unified network is key in adopting your new tools.
 It allows your organization to save money, and your collaborators to be less frustrated by delays.

 In the next chapter, we will see how a software factory is organized and how, thanks to a unified network, it greatly increases the productivity of the organization.

-### The Lifecycle of Modern Software
+### The lifecycle of modern software

-#### Software Factory
+#### Software factory

 The software factory is at the heart of your DevOps infrastructure.
 This is where your engineers will spend most of their time: if they're not coding in their IDE[^IDE], they will be managing their projects in the software factory.